josmar-crwdstffng/angular/aio/content/guide/typescript-configuration.md

 <div class="alert is-helpful">

-You don't need to do anything to get *typings* files for library packages that include `d.ts` files.
+You do not need to do anything to get *typings* files for library packages that include `d.ts` files.
 Angular packages include them already.

 </div>